palinalif/TomoriBot/README.md

 These documents are also accessible within Discord using `/legal terms` and `/legal privacy` commands.

 **Note:** If you're self-hosting TomoriBot, these documents serve as reference templates.
-You control your own data pipeline and are responsible for your deployment's compliance.
+Instead, you control your own data pipeline and are responsible for your deployment's compliance under the GNU Affero General Public License v3.0.

 <!-- LICENSE -->
 ## License